Apply for victim assistance

 How to claim

 You must complete a financial assistance application form.
-There needs to be one form completed per victim.
+Complete one form per victim.

 There are different processes for different types of victims.
 Follow the instructions included in the application forms.